Trail FAQs

 What is the Lions at Large Trail?

-A free, sculpture trail through the streets, parks and open spaces of Cheltenham and Gloucester, running from July – September 2025.
-It will feature painted Lion sculptures; 30+ big and 30+ small to raise funds for Cheltenham and Gloucester Hospitals Charity, The Big Space Cancer Appeal.
+A free, sculpture trail through the streets, parks and open spaces of Cheltenham and Gloucester, running from 11th July – 14th September 2025.
+It features painted Lion sculptures; 32 large and 54 cubs to raise funds for Cheltenham and Gloucester Hospitals Charity, The Big Space Cancer Appeal.

 Why a Lion?